e1093051/ip/docs/README.md

 For Example: `unmark 1`

 ```
 Ok!
-I've markd this task as not done yet:
+I've marked this task as not done yet:
 [T][] sayHi
 ```